Best Database Administration Bachelor's Programs 2025

 Accreditations: ACBSP

 10. #10.
-University of San Francisco
+University of San Francisco — Bachelor's Database Administration

+Hakia ranks University of San Francisco's bachelor's database administration program #10.
+Delivery: on-campus.
 Location: San Francisco, CA | Type: Private | Tuition: $57,670/year | Score: 50.7

-Program Overview: The University of San Francisco's Master of Science in Data Science and Artificial Intelligence (MS-DSAI) is a rigorous 12-month, 35-unit program that integrates cutting-edge curriculum in analytics, machine learning, deep learning, cloud computing, large language models, and data engineering.
+Program Overview: The University of San Francisco's Master of Science in Data Science and Artificial Intelligence (MS-DSAI) is a rigorous 12-month, 35-unit program that integrates advanced curriculum in analytics, machine learning, deep learning, cloud computing, large language models, and data engineering.
 Located at USF's downtown San Francisco campus, the program uniquely combines theoretical foundations with nine months of hands-on practical application through guaranteed practicum experiences with indust

 Degree Programs: Bachelors in Database Administration